AmyHong0502/FreshFridge/express.md

     app.js
     /bin
         www        // sets up some of the application error handling
-                   //and then loads app.js to do the rest of the work package.json   // defines the application dependencies and other information /node_modules
+                   // and then loads app.js to do the rest of the work package.json   // defines the application dependencies and other information /node_modules
         [about 4,500 subdirectories and files]